 There is parking for 2 cars directly outside the barn.

 (Please note we have a FRIDAY turn around day and a no smoking policy.)

 Manor House Barn is centrally located within the picturesque, coastal village of Cley-Next-the-Sea.
 An area of outstanding natural beauty, Cley village has much to offer visitors and the beach is only 1KM away.

-From Cley, there is a wide range of distractions all within easy walking distance.
+From the barn, there is a wide range of distractions all within easy walking distance.
 You can view the beautiful marshes by taking a walk along the Cley-to-Blakeney sea wall.
-Or you could stroll to the beach, accessed via the marshes, and watch the sea fishing or simply enjoy a walk along the shingle.
+Or you could stroll to the beach, accessed via the marshes, and watch the sea fishing or simply enjoy a walk along Cley's shingle beach.
 Alternatively the Norfolk Wildlife Trust visitors centre is nearby and is the perfect place from which to take in the marshes and bird watching facilities.

-Within Cley village itself, you can lose yourself amongst its charming shops, pubs and restaurants.
+In the centre of Cley village you can lose yourself amongst its charming shops, pubs and restaurants.
 These include:

 Artemis Cafe (outside seating over looks the marshes and is superb)

 The award winning Picnic Fayre Delicatessen

 Cley Smoke House - with a mouth-watering array of fish

 THE NORFOLK COASTAL AREA